DexterInd/LED-QA-GiggleBot/README.md

 This project is used for running QA tests on the GiggleBot board in China.
 It's aimed at determining if the 9 LEDs on the board change their color or suddenly stop working during the testing phase.
+More onto how this project has been developed can be found out in this [article](https://www.robertlucian.com/2018/11/02/qa-led-gigglebot/).

 To put it in a step-by-step process, this is what the testing phase looks like:
 1. Place the GiggleBot in the test jig.